 \end{corollary}

-To better situate the FKS conjecture, let us first note a more general result for independent sets in graphs, based on constructions in \cite{anegg,bruggmann}. \begin{theorem} Let $G = (V,E)$ be a graph and $\lambda: V \rightarrow \mathbb R_{\geq 0}$ be an arbitrary function.
+To better situate the FKS conjecture, let us note a more general result for independent sets in graphs, based on constructions in \cite{anegg,bruggmann}. \begin{theorem} Let $G = (V,E)$ be a graph and $\lambda: V \rightarrow \mathbb R_{\geq 0}$ be a non-negative function.
 There is a probability distribution $\Omega$ over independent sets $I$ of $G$, such that when $I$ is drawn from $\Omega$, every vertex $v \in V$ satisfies

 \end{theorem} \begin{proof} For each vertex $v$, draw an independent Exponential random variable $X_v$ with rate $\lambda(v)$.
 Place $v$ into $I$ if $X_v < X_u$ for all neighbors $u$ of $v$.
 The claim follows directly from the standard properties of the minimum of exponential random variables. \end{proof} Setting $\lambda(v) = 1$ for all $v$ in Theorem~\ref{turan-thm} gives one version of the well-known Caro-Wei theorem where each vertex $v$ goes into the independent set with probability $1/(\text{deg}(v) + 1)$.
 Indeed, Theorem~\ref{turan-thm} should be thought of as a fractional version of the Caro-Wei theorem.

-Let us next see how Theorem~\ref{turan-thm} implies Proposition~\ref{anegg-result}.
-Note that for any edge $e$ of $H$, the sum of $x(e)$ over neighboring edges $f$ is given by
+To see how Theorem~\ref{turan-thm} implies Proposition~\ref{anegg-result}, note that for any edge $e$ of $H$, the sum of $x(e)$ over neighboring edges $f$ is given by